jb2718/beautiful-jekyll/_posts/2017-05-02-pulling-back-complexity.md

 ```

 Ok, this is pretty straightforward.
 The next step I want to tackle is thinking about the idea of how the user selects cards.
 I will not worry about the 108 different cards that are part of a full Uno game.
-Instead, I am going to reduce the deck of 108 cards with different colors and action types down to a simple collection of 10 numbers from 0 to 9.
+Instead, I am going to reduce the deck of 108 cards with different colors and action types down to a simple collection of ten numbers from 0 to 9.
 So our deck in this simplified version of the game has neither colors, nor action cards.
-It also contains only 10 digit cards total instead of 76 digit cards as is the case in the full game.
+It also contains only ten digit cards total instead of 76 digit cards as is the case in the full game.

 ##### basic card selection interface
 ```ruby